reuse-city/CMVC/fieldwork/online-survey/participant-information.md

 Initially, the information you submit through the online form below will be handled solely by the lead researcher.
 You have the option of informing your real name, using a pseudonym at your choice, or allowing the researcher to pick a random pseudonym.
 Once those options are applied, all your other answers except for *contact details* and the optional *notes for the researcher* will be accessed by the research team.
 Selected parts deemed relevant for discussion can be shared with other participants.

 Quotes and excerpts, as well as analyses of the research data – either literal or paraphrased – may be featured for research purposes in outputs such as articles, papers, maps, diagrams, open online datasets, and other lawful uses.
-Your choice whether or not to be identified will be respected in any such outputs.
+Your choice whether to be identified will be respected in any such outputs.

 You will be able to access the research outputs in the project repository at https://github.com/reuse-city/CMVC, or request the researcher to share with you any outcomes by e-mail once they are produced.